rome/tools/docs/governance.md

 - Have their contributor status revoked (if applicable)
 - Have admin privileges revoked (if applicable)
 - Action listed in [`moderation.md`](https://github.com/romejs/rome/blob/master/docs/governance.md).
 There may be some scenarios where discretion is required and some details omitted to protect individuals.

+Code of conduct violations can be reported to <conduct@romejs.dev> which is listed in the [code of conduct](https://github.com/romejs/rome/blob/master/.github/CODE_OF_CONDUCT.md).
+This email address is monitored by admins.

 Moderation decisions and code of conduct violations will be discussed amongst the core contributors in private.
 Exceptions are if a possible violation involves a core contributor or admin: